gl-ybnbxb/combination-test-reproduce-code/README.md

 To reproduce Figure S2, first make the folder `data` and then use example code in `power_simulations.R` to generate data frames containing power of different methods varying signal levels.
 The data frames will be saved in the `data` folder as csv files.
 Then, use example code in `figure_s2.R` to generate each sub figure in Figure S2.

+To reproduce Figures 5 and 6, use scripts Figure_5_circadian_v1.R and Figure_6_GWAS_v3.R.
+Data and additional utility and helper functions are in folder data_scripts.

 ## Tables

 `tables.R` can reproduce Table 2 and S1-S3 in the paper.